 Welcome to Year 6!

-Welcome to Year 6 - otherwise known as Owl Class!
+Welcome to Year 6 - otherwise known as Owl Class.
 Thank you for visiting our class page.
 On this page you will find key information about our curriculum and our classroom.
 We will also be sharing some of our learning with you so please come back to visit to see what is new!

 Staff in Year 6

-Our class teacher is Mrs Arnold.
+Our class teacher is Mrs Barrow.